saml-dev/obsidian-custom-js/README.md

 Allows you to bind an [Invocable Script](#invocable-scripts) to a hotkey.

+### Startup scripts

+[Invocable Scripts](#invocable-scripts) executed when the plugin is loaded.
+You may want use it to initialize something when Obsidian is loaded.

+> ⚠️ Changes that you make in `Startup scripts` to the `window.customJS` object and its properties are not preserved and will be overridden every time you modify any `.js` file in the vault.

 ## Usage/Example

 CustomJS works by writing javascript classes.
 Each file can only contain one class.